 - Aspiration: Best for Earning Cash Back

 - BBVA: Best Online-Traditional Mix

 The Chase Total Checking account is an excellent option, especially if you want a physical branch you can pop into on every corner.
 Chase has one of the biggest branch and ATM networks in the U.S. (Yup, more than 4,700 branches!)

 The account isn’t free — there’s a $12 maintenance fee – but you can avoid it by receiving at least $500 in direct deposits a month and keeping a daily balance of $1,500.
-There’s also a $200 welcome bonus offer if you meet the qualifying requirements.
+As a plus, they often offer bonus offers if you meet the qualifying requirements.

 - $12 maintenance fee can be waived